harveyhewei/learngit2/readme.txt

 Git is a distributed version control system.
 Free for use under GPL.
 git stage area.
-track change on second modification.
+track change on second modification branch master.
 Into stage area on master branch and feature branch.